 What really separates Canopy Growth from its peers is the company's relationship with major alcoholic-beverage maker Constellation Brands.
 Constellation invested $4 billion in Canopy in 2018 and named the company as its exclusive global cannabis partner.

 Canopy Growth isn't profitable yet because it's investing heavily in expansion efforts.
 The big investment by Constellation gives Canopy a huge cash stockpile to expand even more into new markets.

-GW Pharmaceuticals is the first biotech to win FDA approval for a marijuana plant-based drug -- Epidiolex.
-The company launched Epidiolex in the U.S. in late 2018.
+GW Pharmaceuticals is the first biotech to win FDA approval for a marijuana-plant-based drug -- Epidiolex, launched in the U.S. in late 2018.